Share this post:

 - Check if your proposal is PD or needs full planning — start with our Do I Need Planning Permission? guide.

-- Prepare accurate drawings — see Planning Permission Drawings – Complete Guide.
+- Prepare accurate drawings — see Planning Permission Drawings – Complete Guide and Building Regulations.

 - Submit through the Planning Portal and select Buckinghamshire Council as the authority.

-- Pay the correct fee and upload certificates.
+- Pay the correct fee and upload certificates — refer to Certificates & Compliance Documents.

 - Monitor progress via the council’s online planning register.